AuriOpenSource/tail-site/src/docs/common-button.md

 ### Usage

-Buttons communicate actions that users can take.<br/>
+Buttons communicate actions that users can take.
 They are typically placed throughout your UI, in places like:

 - Dialogs